Collection and Foreclosure of Taxes.

 (b1) Notice to Owner. - After the governing body orders the tax collector to advertise the tax liens, the tax collector must send a notice to the record owner of each affected parcel of property, as determined as of the date the taxes became delinquent.
 The notice must be sent to the owner's last known address by first-class mail at least 30 days before the date the advertisement is to be published.
 The notice must state the principal amount of unpaid taxes that are a lien on the parcel to be advertised and inform the owner that the name of the record owner as of the date the taxes became delinquent will appear in a newspaper advertisement of delinquent taxes if the taxes are not paid before the publication date.
 Failure to mail the notice required by this section to the correct record owner does not affect the validity of the tax lien or of any foreclosure action.

-(c) Time and Contents of Advertisement. - A tax collector's failure to comply with this subsection does not affect the validity of the taxes or tax liens.
+(c) (Effective for taxable years beginning before January 1, 2025) Time and Contents of Advertisement. - A tax collector's failure to comply with this subsection does not affect the validity of the taxes or tax liens.
 The county tax collector shall advertise county tax liens by posting a notice of the liens at the county courthouse and by publishing each lien at least one time in one or more newspapers having general circulation in the taxing unit.
 The municipal tax collector shall advertise municipal tax liens by posting a notice of the liens at the city or town hall and by publishing each lien at least one time in one or more newspapers having general circulation in the taxing unit.
 Advertisements of tax liens shall be made during the period March 1 through June 30.
 The costs of newspaper advertising shall be paid by the taxing unit.
 If the taxes of two or more taxing units are collected by the same tax collector, the tax liens of each unit shall be advertised separately unless, under the provisions of a special act or contractual agreement between the taxing units, joint advertisement is permitted.

 The posted notice and newspaper advertisement shall set forth the following information: